Silent Eastern Mires - Positive publicity for North Karelia's threatened eastern mires in Finland

 Approach

-• Communication through different media will be strengthened.
+- Communication through different media was strengthened.

-Expected Results
+Achieved Results

 Silent Eastern Mires - Positive publicity for North Karelia's threatened eastern mires

-Finnish Association for Nature Conservation (FANC)
+Project lead: Finnish Association for Nature Conservation (FANC)

 Itälahdenkatu 22 b A, 00210 Helsinki